btrask/stronglink/client/README.md

 Returns the current, cummulative meta-data snapshot of a given file in JSON format.

 Note: The result is *not* a meta-file.
 If you want a specific meta-file, look it up with `/sln/file/[algo]/[hash]`.
 If you want all of the meta-files for a given file, use a query (`target=[URI]`).
 Full text content is not returned.

+In the event of a hash collision, the meta-data for one single file will be returned, rather than the combined meta-data for all matching files.
+Server implementations are recommended to chose the same file as returned by `/sln/file/[algo]/[hash]`.

+Implementation status: not implemented

+**GET /sln/alts/[algo]/[hash]**
+TODO - should return the list of hash URIs for a given file.

 Implementation status: not implemented